 What Is PLA (Polylactic Acid)?

 PLA is a bioplastic made by polymerizing lactic acid derived from crops such as corn, sugarcane, or cassava.
 In mattresses and crib mattresses, it is typically used as a fiber batting in quilting or comfort layers, as a moisture-wicking and softening component, or as a polymer alternative to petroleum-based polyester.
-In pillows, it is sometimes in the stuffing.
+In pillows, it is sometimes used as stuffing.
 In crib mattresses, it might be in the foam.

 Although the feedstock comes from plants, the processing is highly industrial and produces a synthetic fiber rather than a natural or organic one.